-This semester we will make up a class session which will be missed due to observance of Dr. Martin Luther King, Jr. Day and due to the midterm week.
+This semester we will make up a class session which will be missed due to the midterm week.
 Our make-up class assignments will be distributed later this semester.
 Failure to complete the assignments associated with the make-up classes will count as an absence.